MooersLab/MooersLab/README.md

 Its features may appeal to people with numerous electronic devices that must be synched with their primary computer.

 Macs with a newer Silicon chip have a local LLM that runs the conversion of your voice into words.
-There are two programs, **Dication** and **Voice Control**.
+There are two programs, **Dictation** and **Voice Control**.
 The latter program is more interesting because you can add custom voice snippets.
 On my old Intel-based MacBook Pro, **Voice Control** did not do accurate dictations.
 It was also slower because it utilizes a remote LLM.

-However, with a new M4 chip-based MacBook Pro, voice control does A very accurate dictation job.
+However, with a new M4 chip-based MacBook Pro, **Voice Control**  does a very accurate dictation job.
-Compared to Voice In Plus, its lag time seems to be a bit longer.
+Compared to **Voice In Plus**, its lag time seems to be a bit longer.
-Voice control will operate anywhere you can put a cursor.
+**Voice Control**  will operate anywhere you can put a cursor.
-I did have it working for a while inside of Emacs, but then some package I introduced seems to have started interfering with it.
+I did have it working for a while inside of Emacs, but then some package I introduced started interfering with it.

-**Talon Voice** supports all three activities, but speech-to-text accuracy needs to catch up to Voice Typing and Voice In Plus in my experience.
+**Talon Voice** supports all three activities, but speech-to-text accuracy needs to catch up to **Voice Typing** and **Voice In Plus** in my experience.
-I have been using Talon Voice for the last two activities.
+I have been using **Talon Voice** for the last two activities.
-I plan to increase my use of Talon Voice for dictation.
+I plan to increase my use of **Talon Voice** for dictation.

 The **Talon Voice** software is designed to be used by non-coders.
 It can be configured with Talonscript files that have a simple syntax that is a subset of Python.
-You can customize Talon Voice extensively using the Talonscript files without writing any Python code.
+You can customize **Talon Voice** extensively using the Talonscript files without writing any Python code.

 Voice computing supports extending your productivity when you get tired of typing.
 Voice computing also supports issuing commands and dictating text while standing.